tyson-swetnam/emsi/README.md

 ### /docker

-Dockerfiles for automated builds on Docker Hub and CyVerse VICE
+Dockerfiles for automated container builds on Docker Hub.

+Containers can be run locally (emsi-rstudio) image, or on CyVerse VICE.

 image            | description                               | size   | metrics | build status
 ---------------- | ----------------------------------------- | ------ | ------- | --------------